 Inside the castle will be a display of images showing Land Rover’s connection with Eastnor Castle over the years and the whole day will be compared by Les Clayton.
 Les will be interviewing the owners of the display vehicle and sharing the history of the unique models on display.

-Gates open at 11.00am to 5.00pm and admission prices for grounds are Adults: £6.50, Children: £4.50 and a Family Ticket (2+3) is priced at £17.50.
-Upgraded tickets for entrance to the castle are available to purchase and discounted tickets are available on-line.
+Gates open from 11.00 am to 5.00 pm and admission prices for grounds are Adults: £6.50, Children: £4.50 and a Family Ticket (2+3) is priced at £17.50.
+Upgraded tickets for entrance to the castle are available to purchase and discounted tickets are available online.

 Further details are available on the Eastnor Castle website: www.eastnorcastle.com or call 01531 633160.